TV screen technology explained

 A subscription-free digital satellite TV service.
 To watch it you'll need a Freesat set-top box, a satellite dish and ideally an HD-ready TV.
 Freesat offers more channels than Freeview.

 A subscription-free digital TV service that provides television through an aerial.
 Virtually all new TVs come with Freeview built in.
 The service offers a combination of standard and high-definition channels.

 Full HD and HD-ready

 Screen resolution is the number of pixels, or lines, displayed on the TV, expressed as ‘width x height’.
-Full HD screen resolution is 1920 x 1080p and these TVs have superior picture quality when watching a Blu-ray movie.
-Cheaper, 'HD ready' TVs have the minimum screen resolution to display a broadcast HD picture, but Blu-ray movies will not be as sharp as Full HD.
+Full HD screen resolution is 1920 x 1080 and these TVs have superior picture quality when watching a Blu-ray movie.
+Cheaper, 'HD ready' TVs have the minimum screen resolution (1280 x 720) to display a broadcast HD picture, but Blu-ray movies will not be as sharp as Full HD.

 A high-definition video and audio input used for connecting HD equipment, such as a Blu-ray player or a Sky HD box.
 Small screen TVs tend to have only a few, but most larger sets have three or four.
 An HDMI switching box can be used to add more ports.
-For more on this, please see our Buyer's Guide to HDMI Cables.
+Read more in our guide to HDMI cables.

 High-definition television (HD TV)

 HD TV transmits a high-definition TV signal with roughly twice the standard picture resolution as normal standard-definition television.
 More HD channels are being added all the time, with Sky offering the most.

 Standard 50Hz TVs are fine for watching broadcast TV, as it is recorded or broadcast at 50Hz - that’s 25 complete frames per second.
 In an attempt to manipulate the picture and create the illusion of smoother motion, many high-end TVs feature processing at 100Hz or even 200Hz, doubling or quadrupling the amount of times the image is produced on screen.